News

 - Banning reporting of medical debt to credit reporting agencies

-- Banning medical debt lawsuits of $500 or less-helping approximately 3000 patients each year.
+- Banning outpatient or hospital debt lawsuits of $500 or less-helping approximately 3000 patients each year.

 Outpatient Debt

-- Banning liens on homes for outpatient medical debt including high-cost medical credit cards
+- Banning liens on homes for outpatient debt including high-cost medical credit cards

-- Eliminates the practice of automatically placing a lien on a home for any medical debt
+- Eliminates the practice of automatically placing a lien on a home for any debt that relates to healthcare/medical services.

 Please ask your Maryland legislators to vote YES on SB349 and HB268!